Victorian dress reform: Finland

 While there were no separate dress reform societies founded in Finland, the women's rights society Suomen Naisyhdistys actively addressed the issue under the influence of the Swedish Dress Reform Society in the 1880s; they held lectures in many Finnish cities, managed to have the reform costume accepted as sports wear in the girls' schools of the capital by 1887, and was awarded the grand silver medal for their reform costume for school girls in the exhibition of the Russian Hygienic Society in Saint Petersburg in 1893.

 France

-There were no separate dress reform societies founded in France, where the dress reform issue was met with resistance due to the great importance of the French fashion industry, which was in essence what the dress reform movement was opposing.
+There were no separate dress reform societies founded in France.
+The dress reform issue was met with resistance in France, mainly due to the great importance of the French fashion industry, which was in essence what the dress reform movement was opposing.
+In France, it was formally banned by law for a woman to wear trousers.
+Some individual women like George Sand did wear trousers and even dressed like men in public, which was viewed as scandalous.

-While the issue was adopted and discussed by several of the existing French women's rights organisations, the issue was not given priority and it was not until the great enthusiasm for bicycling in France in the 1890s that women in general adopted the bloomer costume with trousers and no corsets as sports wear.
+While the issue of dress reform was adopted and discussed by several of the existing French women's rights organisations, the issue was not given priority, and it was not until the great enthusiasm for bicycling for women in France in the 1890s, that women in general adopted the bloomer costume with trousers and no corsets as sports wear.

-In the early 20th century, however, the French fashion industry was finally influenced by the reform dress movement, which abolished the corset by the 1910s.
+By the early 20th century however, the French fashion industry started to adopt several of the traits promoted by the dress reform movement.
+In the first decade of the 20th century, the reform corset was inducted in the fashionable silhouette.

+In the fashion introduced by Paul Poiret in the 1910s, French fashion finally shortened the skirts and abolished the corset.
+Indirectly therefore, the dress reform movement achieved its goal in the same period when French fashion adopted the same reform they had long campaigned for in to fashion.